MuppineshSE/Muppinesh/README.md

 - 💞️ I’m looking to collaborate on MeetingSniper
 - 📫 How to reach me -  muppinesh974@gmail.com
 - 😄 Pronouns: Him
-- ⚡ Fun fact: futureproofing my career before AI hits hard!
-Not so funny!
+- ⚡ Fun fact: AI AI AI!

 <!---
 Muppinesh974/Muppinesh974 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.